A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding.

 This guidance aims to provide a clear framework to respond to safeguarding concerns occurring in regulated NHS and Social Care settings.
 The framework recognises that promoting wellbeing and protecting safeguarding adults against abuse and neglect is an integral part of the commissioning and contract processes and is underpinned by the six safeguarding principles.

-4LSAB Guidance on Safeguarding Adults in Commissioned Services (PDF, November 2022)
+4LSAB Guidance on Safeguarding Adults in Commissioned Services (*revised* June 2025)

 4LSAB Multi-Agency Framework for Managing Allegations Against People in a Position of Trust